 Abandoned Washington State

-This web site serves two purposes: For those of you who have purchased the book, this web site provides additional photographs and resources that were not included in the book.
-For those of you who have not purchased the book, this web site will give you a sampling of the photographs and stories to be found in the book. |
+This is the companion web site for the book, Abandoned Washington State by Howard Frisk, published in 2023 by Fonthill Media and distributed by Arcadia Publishing and Casemate Publishers.
+The book features photographs and the stories behind them for Washington State's abandoned farmhouses, one-room schoolhouses, ghost towns, hospitals, railroads, industrial sites, and military complexes.
+This web site serves two purposes: For those who have purchased the book, this web site provides additional photographs that were not included in the book.
+For those who have not purchased the book, this web site will give you a sampling of the photographs and stories in the book.
+All photographs were taken by me unless otherwise credited. |

-Eastern Washington State is home to hundreds of wheat farms, some of which have been in the family for generations.
+Rural Eastern Washington State is home to hundreds of wheat farms, some of which have been in the family for generations.
 Many farmhouses that have been abandoned for decades remain in the fields as silent reminders of the original homesteaders that pioneered the area to make a living off the land.
-Because they are a part of a family's history, famers often decide to let them remain standing. |
+The Palouse region of Southeastern Washington State is now one of the world’s most productive wheat growing areas.
+Its dry climate is ideal for dryland (non-irrigated) farming and preserving homesteads that were originally established in the 1880s.
+Because they are a part of a family's history, famers often decide to let them remain standing.
+Rural photos |

 These are only a few of the dozens of abandoned locations explored in the Abandoned Washington State book.